Skip to main content

 Termination

 Employers may not terminate employees without good cause, and the necessity for advance notice depends on the reason for termination and the employee’s years of service.
 There are two main categories of good causes for termination, each with its own set of conditions.
 Advance notice is required for reasons such as business suspension, operating losses, force majeure, changes in the nature of business, or an employee’s inability to perform duties.
-However, under certain circumstances, an employer can dismiss an employee within 30 days without notice, such as when the employee misrepresents facts, engages in violent acts, violates the labor contract or work regulations, deliberately damages property, or is absent from work without cause.
+However, under certain circumstances, an employer can dismiss an employee without notice, such as when the employee misrepresents facts, engages in violent acts, violates the labor contract or work rules in a serious way, deliberately damages property, or is absent from work without cause under the statutory standards.

 Severance Pay

 In Taiwan, severance pay is governed by the Labor Standards Act (LSA) and the Labor Pension Act (LPA).
-Employees who started after 1 July 2005 (under the LPA) receive severance pay calculated at half a month of average wages per full year, up to six months’ wages.
-Those who started before can choose between the LSA and LPA, with the LSA offering one month of average wages for each year.
+Employees who started after 1 July 2005 under the Labor Pension Act generally receive severance pay calculated at half a month of average wages per full year of service, up to a maximum of six months’ average wages.
+Employees with service predating 1 July 2005 may have seniority governed by the old LSA pension system for the relevant period, while later seniority is handled under the Labor Pension Act unless a lawful election applies.

-Procedurally, employers must inform authorities 10 days before dismissal but don’t need prior approval.
-Dismissals require good cause under the LSA.
-Mass terminations follow the Act for Worker Protection of Mass Redundancy, involving a 60-day notice and negotiations.
+Procedurally, dismissals require good cause under the LSA.
+Mass terminations follow the Act for Worker Protection of Mass Redundancy, which contains separate thresholds, notice rules, and consultation obligations.

 Class or collective actions are allowed, initiated by labor unions.
-Employers can impose mandatory retirement at 65, and the employee cannot refuse.
+Employers can impose mandatory retirement at 65, subject to the law, and the employee cannot refuse.

 Notice Period